 It's Fathers Day here in the UK and it's coincided with a heatwave as temperatures soar to 32 degrees with warm air pushing up from Spain.

-Albie & Kizzie are taking early morning walks to try and avoid the worst of the heat but by 9am it's already over 20 degrees, the conditions are ideal for us to get out and test the brand new Ruffwear Jet Stream Cooling Vest 2017 in true Barks & Bunnies style!
+Albie & Kizzie are taking early morning walks to try and avoid the worst of the heat but by 9am it's already over 20 degrees and so the conditions are ideal for us to get out and test the brand new Ruffwear Jet Stream Cooling Vest 2017 in true Barks & Bunnies style!

-The Ruffwear Jet Stream Cooling Vest is a new addition to the Ruffwear dog cooling coat range introduced as part of their Summer 2017 range.
-Available in two colours, Blue Lagoon and Salamander Orange and available in six sizes so that all breeds of dog can enjoy the benefits of a cooling vest.
+The Ruffwear Jet Stream Cooling Vest is a new addition to the Ruffwear dog cooling coat range and was introduced as part of their Summer 2017 range.
+Available in two colours, Blue Lagoon and Salamander Orange and six sizes it's a cooling coat that almost breeds of dog will benefit from.

 The Jet Stream is an active-fit cooling dog vest that uses a lightweight, stretchy and thin spandex top across your dogs back to provide shade from the sun while the chest and belly areas benefit from the same technical fabric as the Ruffwear Swamp Cooler which disperses heat from your dog's core.

-We really liked how it fits close to Kizzie's body without any excess fabric meaning she can really benefit from all the cooling properties without feeling restricted in her movement since she is always active on her walks.
+We really liked how it fits close to Kizzie's body without any excess fabric meaning she gets maximum cooling effects without feeling restricted in her movement (she spends a lot of time playing with a ball and running about on her walks!).

-We were really interested to see how effective the Jet Stream would be at withstanding Kizzie's high impact energy levels on walks compared to a more traditionally styled dog cooling coat for hot weather which covers the whole back as well as chest and tummy.
+Taking into account Kizzies high impact energy levels on walks we were really excited to find out how effective the Jet Stream would be at keeping her cool compared to a more traditionally styled dog cooling coat for hot weather which covers the whole back as well as chest and tummy.

-The Spandex is not only stretchy but also very soft to the touch.
-It's lightweight and thin which is obviously essential to maximise the cooling effect but we think care of the fabric will be required to ensure it doesn't get snagged.
+The Spandex is super stretchy and very soft to the touch which we think will make it really comfortable to wear, it is also very lightweight and thin which is obviously essential to maximise the cooling effect but we think care of the fabric will be required to ensure it doesn't get snagged.

-Kizzie is wearing a large which has a girth size starting at 32 inches and it really is the perfect fit for her.
+Kizzie is wearing a large which has a girth size starting at 32 inches and it appears to fit her perfectly.

-Close to her body without being uncomfortably tight we can see this is an athletically styled dog cooling coat and although on this occasion we didn't place her harness over the top we are confident that her Ruffwear Front Range Harness would easily fit if we took her on a real adventure.
+Close to her body without being uncomfortably tight it became instantly clear that this is an athletically styled dog cooling coat and although on this occasion we didn't place her harness over the top we are confident she could wear her Ruffwear Front Range Harness if necessary.

-Its really easy to put on, the leg holes are generously sized so we didn't have any tricky moments of bending and twisting her body to put it on, she stepped into it easily, the spandex is very stretchy as you would expect, making fastening the zip very simple.
+It was really easy to put on, the leg holes are generously sized so we didn't have any tricky moments of bending and twisting her body to put it on, she stepped into it easily and fastening the zip was easy.

 For Kizzie to get the full benefit from her new cooling coat we had to 'activate' the Jet Stream.
 This was really simple and far less complicated than it sounds!